tholiv/kaggle-competitions/README.md

 kaggle-competitions
 ===================

-This repository hosts all my kaggle competitions
+This repository hosts all my kaggle competitions.